 Waking up every morning to a bouquet of flowers would be nice, but dealing with the flowers once they’re dead wouldn’t.
 Instead, opt for an eternal bouquet in the form of a delightful chintz fabric to greet you in the mornings as designer Danielle Rollins did here for her bed canopy.

 Sometimes romance isn’t about the big gestures but the quiet moments.
 Nowhere is this more evident than this sweet breakfast nook.
 The overstuffed and tufted banquette is absolutely dreamy.
 The pleated skirting adds a bit of playfulness, even in its subdued hue.

 Fresh and Faux

 We’ve already extolled the value of surrounding yourself will florals that will never die, but that doesn’t mean we don’t like fresh flowers.
 This master bedroom includes both a bed wrapped in a classic floral pattern and a bouquet of fresh tulips next to it.

 This design takes the idea of a cozy English cottage to heart.
 The wildly patterned home of the designers behind Madcap Cottage is surely a sight to behold, and this sweet spot on the staircase landing is no exception.

 This entryway does double duty as a small breakfast nook and way station.
-Utilitarian chairs might seem cold against the comfy bench, but layered furs soften the space.
+Utilitarian chairs might seem cold against the comfy bench, but layered sheepskins soften the space.
 Fresh flowers add an organic touch.